0-mostafa-rezaee-0/ANN__Artificial-Neural-Network/README.md

 http://localhost:8888
 ```

-This will open Jupyter Notebook where you can run the interactive notebook `ANN_MNIST-data.ipynb`.
+This will open Jupyter Notebook where you can run the interactive notebooks:
+- `01_data_preparation.ipynb` - Explore and prepare the MNIST dataset
+- `02_model_training.ipynb` - Build, train, and evaluate the neural network model

 # 6. Project Components